build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 > ;; QUESTION SECTION:
 > ;host-a.byoi.net.
 IN A

 This is the question you sent to to your [resolver](../../../chapters/glossary.md#resolver).
 A resolver is a piece of software that performs DNS lookups.
 We'll discuss more about the different types of resolvers in the next chapter.
-In this case, the `QUESTION` is asking the resolver to return the A record for the indicated hostname.
+In this case, the `QUESTION` is asking the resolver to return the `A` record for the indicated hostname.

 What is an `A record`, you ask?
 Excellent question.
-The A in A record stands for `address`.
+The `A` in A record stands for `address`.
 An A record is just DNS shorthand for an IPv4 address, so an address that looks like `127.0.0.1`.
 There are [a plethora of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) if you want to look up more of them!

-`dig`, by default, sends a query for an `A record`, thus, our `QUESTION SECTION` shows us that we were querying `host-a.byoi.net` for an `A` record.
+`dig`, by default, sends a query for an `A record`.
+Our `QUESTION SECTION` shows us that we were sending a request for name-resolution for `host-a.byoi.net`.

 > ;; ANSWER SECTION:
 > host-a.byoi.net.
 3600 IN A 1.0.0.101

-The `ANSWER SECTION` provides the answer to the DNS query.
-Duh!
-So, if you reference the zonefile we configured Knot with, you'll see that we defined `host-a` with `host-a     IN A    1.0.0.101`.
-Knot looked at the hostname in the `QUESTION SECTION`, saw that the *T*op *L*evel *D*omain was `byoi.net`, and went and found the zonefile it had been configured with for that zone.
-It then found the answer to the query in that file.
+Here's where knot's magic happens!
+Knot looks at the name we requested (`host-a.byoi.net`), pulls off the "zone" information (`byoi.net`) and sees if it has any information for that zone.
+Since we configured a `byoi.net` zone for knot, it knows where to look!

+So knot goes and looks at the `/etc/knot/byoi.net.zone` zonefile and finds `host-a`.
+It then returns the IP address associated with that entry (`1.0.0.101`).

 What happens if you send a query for a domain that isn't defined in that file?
+Try it and find out.
 Can you decipher the output?
 HINT: the `status` in the `HEADER` will give you a lot of context!
 Take a look at the output for the following queries.

 * `dig host-x.byoi.net` (a name that _could_ ostensibly be in the `byoi.net` zone)
 * `dig host-a.foo.net` (a name that our Knot instance knows nothing about)